annaleda/kubernates/exems/killer.md

 In Namespace pluto there is single Pod named `holy-api`.
 It has been working okay for a while now but Team Pluto needs it to be more reliable.

 Convert the Pod into a Deployment named holy-api with 3 replicas and delete the single Pod once done.
-The raw Pod template file is available at /opt/course/9/holy-api-pod.yaml.
+The raw Pod template file is available at `/opt/course/9/holy-api-pod.yaml`.

-In addition, the new Deployment should set `allowPrivilegeEscalation`: false and privileged: false for the security context on container level.
+In addition, the new Deployment should set `allowPrivilegeEscalation`: false and `privileged: false` for the security context on container level.

 Please create the Deployment and save its yaml under /opt/course/9/holy-api-deployment.yaml on ckad9043.